-Senate Majority Leader Mitch McConnell unveiled on Thursday the Better Care Reconciliation Act, Republicans' health care bill to repeal and replace ObamaCare.
+Senate Majority Leader Mitch McConnell last week unveiled the Better Care Reconciliation Act, Republicans' health care bill to repeal and replace ObamaCare.

-Democrats have already voiced their opposition to this bill, including top Senate Democrat Chuck Schumer who called the proposed legislation "heartless."
+Democrats have already voiced their opposition to the bill, including top Senate Democrat Chuck Schumer, who called the proposed legislation "heartless."
 No Democrat is expected to support the legislation.

 But which GOP members will vote for it?
 Here's a breakdown of Republican senators' positions on the bill.